tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.0.md

 This however, even with {{daimon.ai_nickname}}'s help and insight, took time.
 After another couple days though, {{daimon.hero}}'s meditation and mental preparation finally paid off.
 And it appeared, the flood gates opened.

 {{daimon.hero_nickname}} started with the fire element.
 He called it to him and pooled a small amount within his palm.
 About the size of a baseball.
 Then he 'pushed' or threw the energy toward a target.
 Visualization was the key here.
-Thenm, once he could hit his target with one element consistently, he would rotate onto another element, running through each elemental sphere as they were; {{daimon.psy_elemental_list_all}}.
+Then, once he could hit his target with one element consistently, he would rotate onto another element, running through each elemental sphere as they were; {{daimon.psy_elemental_list_all}}.

 Eventually, he was told he could start combining various elements for a myriad of different effects, but for now, stay within a single elemental sphere when training.